PennTex/commuter/README.md

 ## Installation

-To install, all you need is a Google Directions API key:
 * [Click here](https://github.com/marioharper/commuter/releases) and download the latest commuter binary.
 * Ensure the binary is added to your $PATH.